Comparing Commercial Blenders, Food Processors, Mixers and Grinders

 Commercial mixers are able to mix, whip and knead with the right attachments and are invaluable in bakeries and foodservice kitchens that prepare foods from scratch.

-Best used for: grinding and mincing meat
+Best used for: grinding and mincing meat and ingredients

-Commercial kitchens can save money by grinding their own meat, and a commercial grinder allows them to do just that.
+Commercial kitchens can save money by grinding their own meat, and a commercial grinders allows them to do just that.
 Commercial grinders are available in different sizes, depending on how much meat you’re looking to grind each hour.
 Many grinders also have attachments to stuff meat into sausage casings.
 For commercial kitchens that use plenty of ground meat or prefer to make custom blends, a commercial grinder is a staple appliance.

 Another type of commercial grinder is a spice grinder, these small but mighty units are specifically designed to finely grind spices allowing operators to purchase for cost effective whole spices and blend as required.